Philip Marx

 Abstract: We introduce the first general test of capacity-constrained learning models.
 Cognitive economic models of this type share the common feature that constraints on perception are exogenously fixed, as in the widely used fixed-capacity versions of rational inattention (Sims 2003) and efficient coding (Woodford 2012).
 We show that choice data are consistent with capacity-constrained learning if and only if they satisfy a No Improving (Action or Attention) Switches (NIS) condition.
 Based on existing experiments in which the incentives for being correct are varied, we find strong evidence that participants fail NIS for a wide range of standard perceptual tasks: identifying the proportion of ball colors, recognizing shapes, and counting the number of balls.
 However, we find that this is not true for all existing perceptual tasks in the literature, which offers insights into settings where we do or do not expect incentives to impact the extent of attention.

-"Heterogeneous Intertemporal Treatment Effects via Dynamic Panel Data Models," with Elie Tamer and Xun Tang. arXiv:2410.19060.
+"Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models," with Elie Tamer and Xun Tang. arXiv:2410.19060.

-Abstract: We study the identification and estimation of heterogeneous, intertemporal treatment effects (TE) when potential outcomes depend on past treatments.
-First, applying a dynamic panel data model to observed outcomes, we show that instrument-based GMM estimators, such as Arellano and Bond (1991), converge to a non-convex (negatively weighted) aggregate of TE plus non-vanishing trends.
-We then provide restrictions on sequential exchangeability (SE) of treatment and TE heterogeneity that reduce the GMM estimand to a convex (positively weighted) aggregate of TE.
-Second, we introduce an adjusted inverse-propensity-weighted (IPW) estimator for a new notion of average treatment effect (ATE) over past observed treatments.
-Third, we show that when potential outcomes are generated by dynamic panel data models with homogeneous TE, such GMM estimators converge to causal parameters (even when SE is generically violated without conditioning on individual fixed effects).
-Finally, we motivate SE and compare it with parallel trends (PT) in various settings with observational data (when treatments are dynamic, rational choices under learning) or experimental data (when treatments are sequentially randomized).
+Abstract: We study the identification of heterogeneous, intertemporal treatment effects (TE) when potential outcomes depend on past treatments.
+First, applying a dynamic panel data model to observed outcomes, we show that an instrumental variable (IV) version of the estimand in Arellano and Bond (1991) recovers a non-convex (negatively weighted) aggregate of TE plus non-vanishing trends.
+We then provide conditions on sequential exchangeability (SE) of treatment and on TE heterogeneity that reduce such an IV estimand to a convex (positively weighted) aggregate of TE.
+Second, even when SE is generically violated, such estimands identify causal parameters when potential outcomes are generated by dynamic panel data models with some homogeneity or mild selection assumptions.
+Finally, we motivate SE and compare it with parallel trends (PT) in various settings with experimental data (when treatments are sequentially randomized) and observational data (when treatments are dynamic, rational choices under learning).

 Ph.D. , Managerial Economics and Strategy, Kellogg School of Management, Northwestern University, 2012-2017